 The person certifying the document may charge you a fee.

 Please note, we do not accept certified copies of copies, or identification that has been scanned and then photocopied.

 If you need to certify a translation of a document that’s not written in English or Welsh, ask the translation company to confirm in writing on the translation:

-You can confirm that a copy of your Lasting Power of Attorney (LPA) is genuine by 'Certifying' it if you’re still able to make your own decisions.
+You can confirm that a copy of your Lasting Power of Attorney (LPA) is genuine by having an SRA regulated solicitor certify it.
 You or your attorney can use a certified copy to register your LPA if you don’t have the original form.

 Your attorney can also use it in the same way as the original – to prove they’ve got permission to make decisions on your behalf, e.g. to manage your bank account.